 The basic legal document on the safety and security of radioactive sources is the Ionising Radiation Protection and Nuclear Safety Act ("Nuclear Act") and its subsidiary regulations.
 The security of radioactive sources is elaborated in the Rules on the use of radiation sources and on activities involving radiation (2018) - in particular for category 2 and 3 sources, being regularly used in Slovenia.
-Two regulatory bodies carries out inspections in this area: the Slovenian Nuclear Safety Administration (URSJV) and the Slovenian Radiation Protection Administration.
+Two regulatory bodies carry out inspections in this area: the Slovenian Nuclear Safety Administration (URSJV) and the Slovenian Radiation Protection Administration.
+In 2023, new Rules on the physical protection of nuclear facilities, nuclear and radioactive sources and transportation of nuclear sources was adopted.